zhuyifei1999/ishoal/README.md

 This is a project thanks to the help from the
 [Salmon Run Discord Server](https://discord.gg/EY3JZqk).
 Credits to Ionizer for the idea and creating the original iShoal based on client-server VPN.
+A lot of wheels has been reinvented in this project.

 ## License